Marx Kraft

 In 1887, Bertha and Sol continued to clerk for B. Kraft Clothing and Marx became the firm’s manager.
 [37] Blanche attended the St. George Episcopal Church Young Ladies Guild Hop on July 13.
 [38] Bertha hosted a coffee party for a large number of women at her home on July 21; these ladies would continue to meet weekly and would eventually call themselves The Pleasant Hour Club.
 [39] Marx sat on a jury for the robbery trial of Charles Patton and Robert Wisdom on May 19 and 20.
 [40] Bertha attended the ladies afternoon luncheon at the Manville Smelter on September 1.
 [41]

-Blanche was a teenager who engaged in many activities.
+Bertha was a teenager who engaged in many activities.
 She became a member in a dancing and singing ensemble called the Peak Sister’s.
 The group performed what is described as a ‘burlesque’ show while clad in special ‘uniforms’ and delighted their audience as the opening act for the city orchestra that performed following the Peak Sister’s on August 5 at the Tabor Opera House.
-[42] On August 27, Blanche announced to the Herald Democrat that she would be moving to Denver permanently.
+[42] On August 27, Blanche announced to The Herald Democrat that she would be moving to Denver permanently.
 [43] Sol and Blanche attended the wedding of Jacob Frankle and Jennie Schoenberg at Temple Israel on December 4.
 [44]

-In 1888, Blanche was signatory to an agreement among Leadville merchants to patronize only one of the three Leadville railroad services in an effort to control shipping costs.
+In 1888, Bertha was signatory to an agreement among Leadville merchants to patronize only one of the three Leadville railroad services in an effort to control shipping costs.
 [45] Blanche was also noted as one of the larger landholders among Leadville real estate speculators.
 [46]

 Marx moved his family residence to 2129 Champa Street in Denver during 1889.
 The family remained active with their Leadville business and real estate holdings well into the twentieth century despite their relocation.
 [47] They continued to visit Leadville regularly for business and social events.
 Blanche was present at the Schloss-Stern Wedding on April 7, 1891.
 [48]